12 Resistance Band Back Exercises | Banded Back Workout at Home

 Back workout at home

 Attach the band high up and either stand or kneel facing it.
-Keeping a straight posture, pull the band down to your waist.
-Don’t bend your arms during the movement.
-Feel the contraction in your lats, hold it, then return to start.
+Keeping your arms straight and your posture upright, pull the band down to your waist.
+You should feel the exercise working on your lat muscles.

 #5 Banded Deadlift